 Finding Freedom in the College of Liberal Arts

-Ashford University’s College of Liberal Arts offers 17 degree programs in a wide variety of subjects ranging from history and English to environmental studies and political science.
+Ashford University’s College of Liberal Arts offers 20 degree programs in a wide variety of subjects ranging from history and English to environmental studies and political science.
 Students enrolled in any of the liberal arts degree programs will acquire the transferable skills necessary to prepare them for any number of life paths.
+No matter what course of study you choose, at Ashford you'll learn from highly qualified faculty who care deeply about our students and their success.
+Your instructors will be there for you every step of the way, providing guidance and feedback through effective tools and applications that are designed to support ongoing engagement, accessibility and human interaction.
 Before you decide whether a degree in liberal arts is right for you, here’s a brief background on where the term came from, how it has evolved since the time of the Romans, and what it means today.

 What Does “Liberal Arts” Mean?

 The term “liberal arts” can be misleading for some.
 Although it sounds like it has to do with art made for democrats, it comes from the Latin phrase ars liberalis, which means “the art of freedom.”
 The ancient Romans studied the liberal arts to acquire the skills necessary to become a free citizen (as opposed to a slave).
 In other words, the liberal arts help to free your mind and help you think for yourself so you can be a leader and not just a follower.

 In Rome, this freedom meant having the skills to participate in civic life, including the ability to read and write, to understand law and history, to speak in public, to rationally convince people to agree with your ideas, and to competently vote on how the Roman Republic should act.
 Those who were not educated in the liberal arts were doomed to remain in what we today would call “dead end jobs,” slaving away (literally), and working with their hands instead of with their minds.